-In summary, we conclude that dietary intake in the food insecure cancer population may be lacking in certain respects and that these deficiencies are important to highlight in a nutritionally vulnerable population already suspectable to malnutrition.
-Future studies, particularly of a longitudinal and prospective design, are needed to highlight the impact of the nutritional consequences of FI on cancer-related outcomes.
-Ultimately, the results of this analysis are meant to reinforce the notion of food security as a critical social determinant of health with consequences to nutritional status that require persistent screenings in the cancer survivor population in order to ultimately abrogate its prevalence and bolster patient prognoses.
+In summary, we conclude that dietary intake in the food insecure cancer population may be nutritionally inadequate and characterized by consumption of processed and unhealthful foods or lack of fruits and vegetables, and that these deficiencies are important to highlight in a nutritionally vulnerable population already suspectable to malnutrition as they may procure poor survival based on our findings.
+Future studies, particularly prospective longitudinal cohort studies, are needed to highlight the impact of the nutritional consequences of FI on cancer-related outcomes.
+Ultimately, the results of this analysis are meant to reinforce the notion of food security as a critical social determinant of health with consequences to nutritional status that require persistent screenings, given that there are currently no best-practice guidelines or consensus criteria in place, in the cancer survivor population to ultimately abrogate its prevalence and bolster patient prognoses.

 References